sonic-net/DASH/documents/SDN-Features-Packet-Transforms.md

 		- If ‘terminate’ is not used here, the last line is the most important in ACL Level1

-	- Soft Block (general block, with specific permits, non\-terminating, proceed to next group) \- or think of this as a Block, and then a ‘no’ for ‘termination’
+	- Soft Block (general block, with specific permits, non-terminating, proceed to next group) or think of this as a Block, and then a ‘no’ for ‘termination’.

-	- Allow (non\-terminate, proceed to next, continue to FW rules)
+	- Allow (non-terminate, proceed to next, continue to FW rules)

 	- Default action = Deny